This post contains affiliate links.

 Jackbox party packs are the best.
 They’re online games that you can buy in a million different ways, but I recommend the Steam option.
 Through Steam you can download it to your laptop and play through there even if you don’t have an Xbox or Playstation or even a TV.
 All you need is a smartphone to connect.

 There are five party packs out now but my personal favorite is the Jackbox Party Pack 3.
 It comes with five games and two of them only require 2 players (one can even be played solo).

 In “Guesspionage” one person answers a question with a percentage and the other has to guess if it’s higher or lower.
 Then, points are given based on how close both answers are.
 Trivia Murder Party is a trivia game with a little luck and extra twists involved as well.

 We almost always end up breaking out the Jackbox games to play with my family when we’re home for the holidays and I really recommend them.

-Take These Small Two Player Games on Your Next Trip
+Take These Small 2 Person Games on Your Next Trip

-Whether you’re into wordplay, strategy, or trivia, this list of small two player games has something for everyone.
+Whether you’re into wordplay, strategy, or trivia, this list of small 2 person games has something for everyone.
 Even better, they’re all super compact and easy to travel with.